Medical Reserve Corps

 Engaging volunteers to strengthen public health, emergency response, and community resiliency

-The Medical Reserve Corps Program includes over 200,000 volunteers in almost 1,000 units across the country—ready to respond to emergencies and building resiliency in thousands of local communities through prevention, preparedness and public health activities.
+The Medical Reserve Corps Program includes over 200,000 volunteers in over 1,000 units across the country—ready to respond to emergencies and building resiliency in thousands of local communities through prevention, preparedness and public health activities.

 - Educating the community about Emergency Preparedness at Health Fairs

 - Staffing call centers when the EOC (Emergency Operations Center) is activated

 - Serving as First Aid staff at community events